 In one episode, where Lois says that sometimes it's like she married a child:

 Peter: You'd better watch who you're calling a child, Lois.
 Because if I'm a child, you know what that makes you?
 A pedophile.
 And I'll be damned if I'm gonna stand here and be lectured by a pervert."

 In "The Thin White Line", the fact that Peter took so many tranquilizer darts and was still the last one standing is pretty damn impressive.

 In "Christmas Guy," Peter tricks Carter into uncancelling the Christmas carnival.
 Although it may now be Canon Discontinuity, considering Stewie changes the past at the end of the episode.

 In "Blind Ambition", Lois has Quagmire arrested for peeping on her in the bathroom.
 When the women on Spooner Street gang up on him, Peter (who would punch out any man's lights just for talking to Lois) stands up for his pal, even calling out Bonnie for her Arc Fatigue about her pregnancy.
 Doubles as a CMOH.

-In "Baby Not On Board", when Lois loses her temper and blames all their misfortunes on Peter's stupidity, he calls her a cold-hearted cynic in this epic quote:
+In "Baby Not On Board", when Lois loses her temper and blames all their misfortunes on Peter's stupidity (she wasnt completely wrong, but her refusal to take any responsibility herself makes her just as bad), he calls her a cold-hearted cynic in this epic quote: